cockroachdb/docs/v19.2/remove-nodes.md

   <button style="width: 15%" class="filter-button" data-scope="insecure">Insecure</button>
 </div>

-If you accidentally decommissioned any nodes, or otherwise want decommissioned nodes to rejoin a cluster as active members, do the following:
+If you accidentally decommissioned any nodes, have a decommissioned node that is causing the process to hang, or otherwise want decommissioned nodes to rejoin a cluster as active members, do the following:

 ### Step 1.
 Identify the IDs of the decommissioned nodes